casper-astro/tutorials_devel/docs/tutorials/skarab/tut_hmc.md

 [SKARAB Docs](https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/SKARAB/docs) (master branch)

 ## Create a new model ##
 Start Matlab and open Simulink (either by typing 'simulink' on the Matlab command line, or by clicking on the Simulink icon in the taskbar).
-A template is provided for this tutorial with a pre-created HMC reordering function, SKARAB XSG core config or platform block, Xilinx System Generator block and a 40GbE yellow block.
-Get a copy of this template and save it.
-Make sure the SKARAB XSG_core_config_block or platform block is configured for:
+A template is provided for this tutorial with a pre-created HMC reordering function, SKARAB XSG core config or platform block, Xilinx System Generator block and a 40GbE yellow block (required for communication with the board).
+Get a copy of this template and save it as a new design in the directory in which you are saving your tutorial models.
+Within this design, make sure the SKARAB XSG_core_config_block or platform block is configured for:

 1) Hardware Platform: "SKARAB:xc7vx690t"